MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOTenantRestrictedSearchAllowedList.md

 ### -ContainsHeader

 Indicate whether CSV file contains header.
-If set to True, first row in file will be treated as header and will be skipped.
+If set to True, the first row in file will be treated as header and will be skipped.

 ```yaml
 Type: Boolean